tytydraco/yessleep/out/The_Horror_Experience.md

 The loud scream came back again.
 I pressed my hands against my ears yet again, keeping an eye on the window.
 The deer vanished as if thrown away from the glass.
 The screaming slowly deteriorated into silence.
 All there was, was silence: me and my reflection.
 I hesitantly went to go and turn off the light switch.
 I took a deep breath, closed my eyes, and flicked the switch.
 Slowly opening them, I noticed nothing.
 There was nothing there, only the vast field and the tree line.
 I didn't get a wink of sleep that night.

 The next morning, I went back to Tom's house to check out.
 I rang the doorbell to be greeted by Tom.

 "Why, hello.
 Welcome."
+Tom said in suprise.
 "Um, I was just about to come down with your breakfast."

 "Yeah, that's quite all right.
 I honestly didn't get a wink of sleep last night, and I need to go home.
 But thank you so much.
 I'm going to hit the road as soon as I can."

 "That's no problem at all.
 Come on in and I'll check you out."
+Tom said in a welcoming manner

 I stepped back into the high-ceilinged hallway.
 I handed over the keys to Tom as he took out the card machine for me to pay.

 "So you must have had a hell of an experience last night, then?"
+Tom smiled gleefully

 "Yeah, you weren't kidding with the horror experience anyway."
+I replied in a friendly laugh

 "Oh, it's just a little bit of fun.
 It wasn't supposed to scare you that hard."
+Tom said proudly

 "Well, I just couldn't sleep, knowing there could be someone just standing outside my cabin the whole night."
+I laughed back

 Then Tom said it.

 "Oh, I don't be standing out in the middle of the field all night.
 I just do a simple knock and run by, that's all."
+Tom said non chnonchalantly

 "Yeah, and the tall, skinny man who was off in the tree line?"
+I said raising my brow still putting on a grin

 "Excuse me?
 What tall, skinny man?
 We only have one experience here for horror, and that's me knocking on the door and running by.
 What man in a field are you talking about?"
+Tom finished speaking lower with each word he said staring at me....worried.

 Then it hit me.
 If it wasn't him that was out in that field staring at me, then what was it?